-- When Lewis’s memory machine is sabotaged by the Bowler Hat Man, pieces of it fly off and hit various objects.
-Chaos ensues with an erupting volcano going haywire and fire ants attacking people after their ‘ant farm’ is shattered.
+- When Lewis’ memory machine is sabotaged by the Bowler Hat Man, pieces of it fly off and hit various objects; chaos ensues with an erupting volcano going haywire and a rampage of fire ants attacking people after their ‘ant farm’ is shattered.

-- Wilbur pushes Lewis off a building.
-Lewis lands on an invisible time machine.
+- Wilbur pushes Lewis off a building; he lands on an invisible time machine.